cupy/cupy/docs/source/tutorial/convnet.rst

 by giving the objects of :class:`~chainer.Link` to the superclass's constructer as keyword arguments (see the above :meth:`__init__`).

-You can take another way to do the same thing.
+There is also another way to do the same thing.
 For example, :meth:`~chainer.Chain.add_link` of :class:`~chainer.Chain` class enables to register the trainable layers (i.e., :class:`~chainer.Link` s) to the model, so that the above :meth:`__init__` can also be written as follows: